How do budgets guide your business to your planned destination? We often get asked this.

 What’s the destination of your business?

 Generally, it’s to earn a certain level of profit, though it could equally validly be to increase the value of the business.
+In small businesses, it’s often about earning enough to stay comfortably afloat while putting some aside for a rainy day.
 If you’re running a Not-for-Profit organisation, your destination could be expressed more in terms of the people you will help.

 Once you’ve chosen your destination, your budget will help you work out the best route to get there and this is where it’s important to not think of the budget as singular.